mathesar-foundation/mathesar-wiki/home.md

 # Welcome
 Mathesar is an open source project that aims to make databases accessible to non-technical users, allowing users to store, manipulate, visualize, and collaborate with others on their data.
 We're heavily inspired by [Dabble DB](https://www.youtube.com/watch?v=MCVj5RZOqwY).

-We are in early development and hope to launch an alpha version of Mathesar by fall 2021.
+We are in early development and hope to launch an alpha version of Mathesar by November 2021.

-# Sections
+## About the wiki
+The Mathesar wiki is our primary knowledge base.

 - [:package: Product *About Mathesar, product roadmap, feature ideas, etc.*](/product)
 - [:art: Design *Notes and resources related to the design of Mathesar*](/design)
 - [:hammer_and_pick: Engineering *Notes and resources for Mathesar developers*](/engineering)